frank1738/AI-Chat-Interface/README.md

 - **Code Highlighting**: react-syntax-highlighter
 - **Markdown Support**: react-markdown with rehype and remark plugins

+## Chat Customization

+The chat interface provides several customization options to tailor the responses to your preferences:

+- **Reply Tone**: Adjusts the tone of the AI's responses to the predefined chatbot questions (e.g., Professional, Casual, Friendly, Technical)
+- **Reply Style**: Controls the structure of AI-generated content, affecting both SEO-optimized and ChatGPT responses (e.g., Concise, Detailed, Step-by-step, Bullet points)
+- **Response Length**: Manages the verbosity of AI-generated content for both SEO and ChatGPT responses (Short, Medium, Long)

+Note: Reply Tone only affects the AI's responses to the predefined chatbot questions, while Reply Style and Response Length impact the generated content for both SEO and ChatGPT responses.

 ## Prerequisites

 - Node.js 16+ (LTS recommended)